 Quick Tip for the Ben Thanh Market with kids:

-The market can be a bit overwhelming.
-We went in to see about getting some lunch, and in the cafe area, we got swamped with people handing us their menu, tapping us gently for attention for their restaurant, and trying to gently guide us to sit down at their table.
-We couldn’t even discuss options within our family because we were overwhelmed with people trying to get us to sit at their stall.
+The market can be a bit overwhelming because of how busy and crowded it can become.
+We walked inside to see if we could buy lunch, and in the cafe area, we got swamped with people handing us their menus, tapping us gently for attention to invite us to eat at their restaurant, and trying to gently guide us to sit down at their tables.
+Because we were overwhelmed with people trying to get us to sit at their stalls, we couldn’t even discuss options within our family.

 We walked outside the market, decided what we wanted to eat (noodles and spring rolls), and then went back in with a plan.
-We sat down at the first restaurant that offered both.
+Once back inside the market, we sat down at the first restaurant that offered both.
+We were served quickly, and the food was delicious.

-There are street vendors all over Ho Chi Minh (even on the streets surrounding the market), and sometimes their prices are even less than the market, so while the market is worth the experience, we wouldn’t suggest planning to eat there for your entire visit.
-Instead, enjoy plenty of street food from food carts and small cafes, or choose an option outside the market if your family is a bit overwhelmed inside.
+There are street vendors on all different corners in Ho Chi Minh (even on the streets surrounding the market), and sometimes their prices are even less than the food inside the market.
+So, while the market is worth the experience, we don’t suggest eating all your meals there for your entire visit.
+Instead, try local street food from food carts and small cafes, or choose a restaurant outside the market if your family is a bit overwhelmed inside.
+In all of the major cities in Vietnam, you’ll find similar indoor markets selling the same kinds of merchandise and food.
+In our experience, the outdoor night markets are the best option for tasting authentic, Vietnamese street food.

 Suoi Tien Amusement Park

-We loved the wavepool at Suoi Tien Amusement Park – the perfect way to cool off at a theme park in Vietnam
+We enjoyed the wave pool at Suoi Tien Amusement Park – the perfect way to cool off at a theme park in Vietnam.

-Suoi Tien Amusement Park is an excellent choice for a day filled with fun and excitement.
-This park is one of the major tourist attractions in Ho Chi Minh City with kids and offers a unique blend of traditional and modern cultures.
+Our kids were thrilled when we told them we planned a day at Suoi Tien Amusement Park.
+This park is one of the major tourist attractions in Ho Chi Minh City for families and offers a unique blend of traditional and modern cultures.
 Legends and folklore come alive here, offering an educational and entertaining experience for younger kids.
+Theme parks here in Vietnam are so unique and nothing like theme parks in America.

-The park offers a variety of attractions, including thrill rides and a substantial water park.
-Themed areas cater to different age groups, making it a perfect destination for families.
-Attractions like Suoi Tien Farm, roller coasters, VR experiences, and the Aquarium offer a full day of non-stop activity.
+The park offers a variety of attractions, including thrill rides, immersive experiences, and a substantial water park.
+It is laid out very well, with a variety of themed sections, making it fun for all ages.
+Attractions like Suoi Tien Farm, Crocodile Island, roller coasters, the Ice Castle, VR experiences, and the Aquarium offer a full day of non-stop activity.
+Trust us – there is so much to see and do, so you’ll want to plan to spend the day here.

-Throughout the year, Suoi Tien Amusement Park hosts a variety of unique cultural and artistic events, so check their calendar before you go.
-Exploring historical and spiritual structures or enjoying the latest attractions at Suoi Tien will be a day to remember.
+Throughout the year, Suoi Tien Amusement Park hosts a variety of unique cultural and artistic events, so check their calendar before you visit the park to see if you can line up your visit with one of their events.
+Exploring historical buildings and temples, and enjoying the latest attractions at Suoi Tien, will be a day to remember.

 Here’s our full review of Suoi Tien Amusement Park, Ho Chi Minh.